acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/Activity 12 Recursions.md

     return high + sum(low, high - 1)
 end
 ```

-The code continues to lower high down until it gets to the base case.
-In the above example, the base case is when we finally get down to 1, which is low.
+The code continues to lower "high" down until it gets to the base case.
+In the above example from 1-10, the base case is when we finally get down to 1, which is equal to low.
 So it should be return low if high == low

+So with the base case, the pseudocode is:
 ```pseudocode
 def sum(low, high)
     return low if high == low